nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Design considerations**

-The current version, while useful, is still fairly minimal - the main mechanism is just simple string substitution.
-The problem with this mechanism is that the macro engine cannot reject an invalid macro when it was registered, and this can confuse the user when their commands are expanded.
+The current implementation is still fairly minimal - the main mechanism is just simple string substitution.
+The problem with this mechanism is that the macro engine cannot reject an invalid macro (e.g. macros that expand to invalid command string) when it is registered, and the user may use these invalid macros.

 Currently, there is no proposal to improve this behavior - any idea is appreciated.